cco/my-invoices/readme.md

 # my-invoices

-I made this quick and dirty Typst template for simple, easily reproducible invoices for IT sidework and contracts.
+I made this quick and dirty Typst template for simple, easily reproducible invoices for IT side work and contracts.

+### How to use:
+Clone the repository.
+Document formatting, data structure, and calculations can be adjusted as needed in `template.typ`

+Individual invoice details are adjusted as needed in `main.typ.`

+`typst compile main.typ` once complete.

-This does not adhere to any financial or tax legal standard, and is meant for record keeping and notices.
+**Disclaimer:** This does not adhere to any financial or tax legal standard, and is meant for record keeping and notices.

-This is a a work in progress.

 ![Example](./example.png)
 ```